Cartoniol/CarND-Advanced-Lane-Lines-master/Advanced Lane Finding SW Writeup.md

 ---

 ## Camera Calibration

-The code for this step is contained in the second code cell of the IPython notebook located in "./P2.ipynb".

 The aim of the code in the 2nd code cell is to process a set of chessboard images taken from different angulation, distance and camera effect, to obtain camera calibration matrix `mtx`and distortion coefficients `dist` via `cv2.calibrateCamera()`, to finally calibrate the `undistortion()` function.
 The code follows the steps below: